All articles

 Your Best Managers Probably Feel Deep Empathy.
 Their Teams Can't Tell.

-A preregistered study of 968 people found almost no relationship between feeling empathic and communicating empathy.
-People who scored high on standard empathy scales performed no better than those who scored low.
-The researchers call it the silent empathy effect.
-A single AI coaching session closed the gap by nearly a full standard deviation.
+A study of 968 people found no link between feeling empathy and showing it.
+One AI coaching session closed the gap by nearly a full standard deviation.

 Read article →

-66% of CEOs Are Freezing Hiring While Betting Billions on AI.
-The Problem Isn't the Spending.
+66% of CEOs Froze Hiring for AI.
+The Real Problem Isn't Spending.

-Corporate America has eliminated 1.17 million jobs to fund AI.
-But 80% of organizations have deployed AI while only 20% have redesigned how work actually gets done.
-The gap between investment and structure is where most AI budgets go to die.
+Corporate America cut 1.17 million jobs to fund AI.
+Only 20% of organizations redesigned how work gets done.
+That gap is where AI budgets die.

 Read article →

-Anthropic's 80,508-person study across 159 countries reveals the real AI adoption challenge: the average user holds 2.3 fears about the same technology they say is working.
-The contradiction lives inside the same person.
+Anthropic surveyed 80,508 people across 159 countries.
+The average AI user holds 2.3 fears about the same technology they say is working.

 Read article →

-$14 Billion in 60 Days: Why Physical AI Is the Signal CEOs Can't Ignore
+$14 Billion in 60 Days: The Physical AI Signal

-Venture capital in robotics and physical AI hit $14 billion in 60 days, matching all of 2025.
-The companies raising the biggest checks aren't hardware leaders.
-They're data companies that happen to build robots.
+$14 billion in robotics and physical AI venture capital in 60 days, matching all of 2025.
+The biggest raises are not hardware leaders.
+They are data companies.

 Read article →

-BCG found the tipping point: at 3+ AI tools used simultaneously, productivity collapses.
+BCG found the tipping point: at 3+ AI tools, productivity collapses.
 The workers hit hardest aren't the disengaged ones.
 They're the high performers.

 Read article →